bsingh17/RASA-Chatbot/data/nlu.md

 - I want to talk to sales
 - I want to talk to someone about your pricing system
 - I want to talk to your sales guys
-- I want to talk to your sales people
-- I want to talk to your sales team
-- I want to talk with sales about our project
-- I would like to book a call
-- I would like to book a sales call
-- I would like to contact your sales team please
-- I would like to have a call with sales team
-- I would like to have a demo scheduled
-- I would like to talk to someone from your sales team
 - i want to buy the enterprise edition
 - i would like rasa enterprise
 - purchase rasa enterprise